gabehollombe/bgio-dynamodb-storage/README.md

 This package provides a database connector that allows you to use an Amazon [DynamoDB](https://aws.amazon.com/dynamodb/) table to store boardgame.io metadata and game state.

+## Important Note

+**This is alpha software.** The tests cover the same set of behavior as the [FlatFile db included with Boardgame.io](https://github.com/nicolodavis/boardgame.io/blob/master/src/server/db/flatfile.test.ts), but it's not yet included in any production software.

+*Hopefully it will work for you, but please tread with care and contribute improvements.*

 ## Installation

 ```sh